NorESMhub/noresm-exp/content/noresm2_mm_spin/noresm2_mm_spin2.md

 # Summary of simulation

+Modifications to the parameterisation of ice clouds were included.
+Together with the namelist setting iceopt = 5, the changes in cldfrc2m.F90 which narrowed the range of cloud sensitivity to environmental RH, the ice cloud parameterisation used in NorESM2-MM is a hybrid of iceopt=4 and iceopt=5.

 New in this simulation:

-- Modifications to the convection code included as SourceMod: zm_conv.F90: "zmst" modifications.
-- Parameter settings in iHAMOCC included as SourceMod: beleg_bgc.F90
+- Modified "aist" threshold in cldfrc2m.F90 included as SourceMods
-- *New* namelist additions compared to repository for CAM6-Nor:
-  - aerotab_table_dir = '/cluster/shared/noresm/inputdata/noresm-only/atm/cam/camoslo/AeroTab_20oct16' -> '/cluster/shared/noresm/inputdata/noresm-only/atm/cam/camoslo/AeroTab_8jun17'
+- Ice cloud parameterisation iceopt changed from 4 to 5
+- CLUBB gamma decreased from 0.288 to 0.283
 - Namelist changes compared to repository for CAM6-Nor:
    - cldfrc2m_rhmini = 0.80D0 -> 0.90D0
    - cldfrc_iceopt = 4 -> 5
    - clubb_gamma_coef = 0.288 -> 0.283

+Continued to use:

+- the modifications to the parameters bkopal, rcalc and ropal in iHAMOCC included as SourceMod
+- the modifications to the convection code included as SourceMod: zm_conv.F90: "zmst" modifications.
-    - aerotab_table_dir = '/cluster/shared/noresm/inputdata/noresm-only/atm/cam/camoslo/AeroTab_20oct16' -> '/cluster/shared/noresm/inputdata/noresm-only/atm/cam/camoslo/AeroTab_8jun17'
+- aerotab_table_dir = '/cluster/shared/noresm/inputdata/noresm-only/atm/cam/camoslo/AeroTab_8jun17'
+- the namelist changes compared to repository for CLM5

-For all user name list specifics, see bottom of this page
+For all SourceMods and user name list specifics, see bottom of this page